Nataliya Nikonorova: Career

 From 2006 to 2012, Nikonorova worked as an assistant to Svyatoslav Piskun and Hennadiy Moskal, members of the Ukrainian Parliament.
 During this period, she attended the graduate school of the Koretsky KIHP, entering the Interregional Academy of Personnel Management in 2012.

 During the 2014 pro-Russian unrest in Ukraine, Nikonorova backed the creation of the Donetsk People's Republic (DPR) as an independent state, and was appointed head of the legal department of the republic's newly created parliament.

 In 2016, Nikonorova was appointed DPR's Minister of Foreign Affairs, with an additional role of Head of the Interdepartmental Committee for the Accreditation of Humanitarian Missions later added on.
 Since 2018, she has also been the permanent representative of the DPR in the Trilateral Contact Group on Ukraine, aimed at implementing the solving of the Russo-Ukrainian War.

-Her position was abolished with the region's incorporation into Russia in 2022, and DPR Head Denis Pushilin subsequently appointed her as Donetsk's co-representative at the Federation Council.
+Her position was abolished with the region's incorporation into the Russia Federation in 2022 during the Russian Invasion of Ukraine, and DPR Head Denis Pushilin subsequently appointed her as Donetsk's co-representative at the Federation Council.